RagePly/aoc20/README.md

 I also learnt about context managers using **with-as** statements, **list processing** and the data type **set**.

 ## Timing
 Based on a single trial, all challenges run consecutively takes 110.607 seconds to complete.
 The avarage time is 4.424 seconds.
-The quickest is day 13 with a 22ms execution time and the slowest is day 17 woth a 31.284 second execution time.
+The quickest is day 13 with a 22ms execution time and the slowest is day 17 with a 31.284 second execution time.